 Roy Futterman, Ph.D. is a Director at DOAR, where he advises clients on some of the country’s largest and most complex litigation.
 Roy has extensive experience providing strategic analysis and trial recommendations for civil and criminal cases, as well as selecting juries in federal and state courts.

-Roy holds a Ph.D. in clinical psychology from the Derner Institute at Adelphi University and a Bachelor of Science in broadcasting and film from Boston University.
+Roy holds a Ph.D. in clinical psychology from the Derner Institute at Adelphi University and a Bachelor of Science degree in broadcasting and film from Boston University.